The Lookahead

 The Lookahead ("we," "us," or "our") is a mobile application that helps you plan your weekly outfits and manage your wardrobe.
 We are committed to protecting your personal information and respecting your privacy.

 This Privacy Policy explains what information we collect when you use The Lookahead, how we use it, who we share it with, and the rights you have over your information.
-It applies to your use of The Lookahead mobile application and the marketing website at thelookahead.com.au (together, the "Service").
+It applies to your use of The Lookahead mobile and web application at thelookahead.app and the waitlist landing page at join.thelookahead.app (together, the "Service").

 The Lookahead is operated by Kirsten Tindel-Davidson trading as THE LOOKAHEAD APP (ABN 75 241 681 935), a registered business name held with the Australian Securities and Investments Commission.
 We are based in Australia and bound by the Australian Privacy Principles ("APPs") set out in the Privacy Act 1988 (Cth).